spencrharstn/grocery-list/README.md

 # grocery-list
-A port of an old grocery list app written by my dad
+A port of an old grocery list app originally written in an old version of VisualBasic.

+Planned to port to C#.